bkleinen/bkleinen.github.io/ss2015/project/index.md

 ### Some Related Projects/Sites

 * [Komoot](https://www.komoot.de/), [Vodafone Blog Article about Komoot(german)](http://blog.vodafone.de/lifestyle/komoot-outoor-touren-fuer-abenteurer/) supports planning tours and has user generated "Highlights".
 Users can follow each other, and share their "adventures" with other users.
-Sharing some ideas with the "Treasure Map" project idea, it focusses on outdoor hiking and cycling and does not allow to import location data from other sources.
+Sharing some ideas with the "Treasure Map" project idea, it focuses on outdoor hiking and cycling and does not allow to import location data from other sources.

 * [GPSies](http://www.gpsies.com) - a site and mobile apps to share hiking, running and cycling routes